syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Getting-Started.md

 **Configure Title**

 Title text can be set using `Title` property.
-The visiblity of the title can be customized using `ShowTitle` property.
+The visibility of the title can be customized using `ShowTitle` property.

 ![](Getting-Started_images/GettingStarted-img4.png)